everestmz/everestmz.github.io/_posts/2024-12-01-sage-intro.md

 ## The Result

-I now have the best of both worlds:
+Now, I have the best of both worlds: AI integration and symbol search without context switching between editors, or crashing pyright.
-- Lightning-fast symbol search across that massive codebase
-- AI features in my favorite editor
-- No more context switching between different tools

-But the real discovery wasn't just solving these specific problems - by treating LSP as a universal plugin interface rather than just a protocol for language features, I'd stumbled onto something more interesting: a way to extend any editor without writing editor-specific code.
+But the real discovery wasn't just solving these specific problems - by treating LSP as a universal plugin interface rather than just a protocol for language features, we can extend any editor without writing editor-specific code.

 It's a bit like figuring out that your house's electrical system can do more than just carry power - reminds me of how those powerline wifi extenders blew my mind when I was in high school.
-LSP wasn't designed as a universal plugin system, but with a bit of creative thinking, that's exactly what it became.
+LSP wasn't designed as a universal plugin system, but with a bit of creative thinking, that's exactly what it becomes.

 ## What's Next?
 I’m fascinated by the idea of LSP as a universal interface for extending how we interact with code.
 Think about what git hooks did for version control - LSP should be the same thing for editing, a true universal plugin interface.
 Somehow, our tools haven't caught up with that yet.